daweibai/PCBS-langevo/README.md

     return A,B

 ```
-the first adult's random signal space, outside the functions:
+- The first adult's random signal space, outside the functions:
 ```
 first_agent = []
 for b in range(5):